pizlonator/fil-c-website/source/stdfil.md

     void zreturn(void* rets);

 Returns from the calling function, passing the contents of the rets object as the return value.

+## `zunsafe_call`

+    unsigned long zunsafe_call(const char* symbol_name, ...);

+Performs an unsafe call to Yolo-land.

+This barely works!
+It's not intended for full-blown interop with Yolo code.
+In particular, right now Fil-C code expects to live in a Fil-C runtime, which precludes the use of a Yolo libc.

+This function is mostly useful for implementing constant-time crypto libraries or other kernels that need to be written in assembly.

+The first argument is the Yolo symbol name of the function to be called.
+It must be a string literal.
+The remaining arguments are passed along using Yolo C ABI conventions.

+## `zcheck`

+    void zcheck(void* ptr, __SIZE_TYPE__ size);

+Checks that you can read and write `size` bytes at `ptr` using a similar kind of safety check that Fil-C would use if you accessed a `size` byte struct at `ptr`.

+## `zcheck_readonly`

+    void zcheck_readonly(void* ptr, __SIZE_TYPE__ size);

+Checks that you can *read* `size` bytes at `ptr` using a similar kind of safety check that Fil-C would use if you read a `size` byte struct at `ptr`.

 ## `zcan_va_arg`